HPE-Haven-OnDemand/havenondemand-ios-swift/README.md

     pod 'havenondemand', '~> 1.0.0'
     end
 ```
+3. Save the PodFile then run $ pod install
-3. Open YourApp.xcworkspace and build.
+4. Open YourApp.xcworkspace and build.
-4. Add .import havenondemand to your swift file
+5. Add import havenondemand to your swift file

 ## Integrate HODClient directly into iOS Swift project